bbiacora/Biosync/README.md

     - double clicking a row on the table
 - You can trigger my **audio component** by:
     - selecting (single click) a table row and clicking the 'Remove' button
-    - entering an invalid input* the patient registration panel then clicking the register button
+    - entering an invalid input* in the patient registration panel then clicking the register button
-- You can **save** the state of my application by: clicking File > Save on the menu bar
+- You can **save** the state of my application by clicking File > Save on the menu bar
-  <br> (*The application does not automatically save changes.*)
+  <br> (The application does not automatically save changes)
 - Data from file is automatically **loaded** to the application when Main is ran

 <br>